aviharos/iotagent-http/README.md

 The [docker-compose.yml](docker-compose.yml) file shows an example of running the microservice as a docker container.

 ### Configuration - IoT agent

 By default, the component uses port 4315 for communication.
 You can change this in [docker-compose.yml](docker-compose.yml).
 There are a few configurations besides changing the port, most of which are related to logging.

 The IoT agent can be extended with a plugin.
-If you wish to use your own plugin you wrote, place it in the `src/plugin` directory, rebuild the docker image and set the `USE_PLUGIN` environment variable to "true".
+If you wish to use your own plugin you wrote, replace the one in the `src/plugin` directory, rebuild the docker image and set the `USE_PLUGIN` environment variable to "true".

 ### Configuration - IoT device

-You need to configure the IoT device program to send the data using the template below to the IoT agent in raw data format (HTTP POST request).
+You need to configure the IoT device to send the data using the template below to the IoT agent in raw data format (HTTP POST request).

 Sample data (string):